 This is the same process as for my previous SMT/Eurorack conversion of the Sound Lab Mini-Synth.
 The circuit is identical to the original, including component references.

 Ray Wilson was the guy behind Music From Outer Space.
 He was a huge contributor to the Synth DIY scene.
 He designed a lot of cool projects, offered kits, schematics and a huge amount of tips and tricks for beginners.
 He even wrote a book on how to build an Analog Synth.
 MFOS kits and PCBs are still available through various resellers (see synthcube).

 Continue reading MFOS Sound Lab Mini-Synth in SMT

-Hand soldering Surface Mount Devices (SMD) scares a lot of DIYers and Makers, but it is easier than what it looks like.
-Even sometimes, it’s easier than soldering Through Hole Components.
+Hand soldering Surface Mount Devices (SMD) scares a lot of builders, but it is easier than what it looks like.
+Even sometimes, it’s easier than soldering classic Through Hole Components.
 Really!

 Continue reading How to Hand Solder SMD